Your little peanut is growing up, and you may be wondering if it’s time for their taste buds to branch out a little.

 By 6 months old, your baby is ready for some finger foods.

-The sky’s the limit here, though you should still avoid obvious allergens and choking hazards.
+The sky’s the limit here, though you should still avoid choking hazards.

-All food pieces should be a similar size to your pinkie finger or smaller, and anything like grapes or cherry tomatoes should be sliced in halves or quarters.
+All food pieces should be a similar size to your pinkie finger or smaller, and anything like grapes or cherry tomatoes should be sliced in quarters at this age.

 The easiest way to introduce solid foods is to let your baby guide you.